cartalyst/platform-pages/readme.md

 - User can create multiple content sections.

-#### Complete
+### Complete

-- *xx-01-14* - v1.0.0
+#### xx-Jan-14 - v1.0.0

 - User can create a new page.
 	- User can set the page name.
 	- User can set the page url.
 	- User can set the page visibility.
 	- User can set the page storage type (filesystem or database).
 	- User can set the page file, only if the storage type is filesystem.
 	- User can set the page template file, only if the storage type is database.
 	- User can set the page value, only if the storage type is database.
 	- User can set the page status.
 	- User can set page attributes.
 - User can update a page.
 - User can copy/clone a page.
 - User can delete a page.

 ## Versioning